-No particular customs, although visits to traditional Maneabas (meeting houses) are usually occasions for the presentation of small gifts to the Maneaba as a whole eg tobacco, books, food bowls.
+No particular customs, although visits to traditional Maneabas (meeting houses) are usually occasions for the presentation of small gifts to the Maneaba as a whole e.g. cash, books, food bowls.

 No apparent limitations.
 However modest gifts are best since Kiribati is a poor country and very lavish gifts could not be reciprocated.